 The design of the box reminds me of the packaging for Apple products, Simple and Zen.

 My Xiaomi Mi Robot Vacuum Cleaner is just hot off the manufacturing line in May 2017.

-Opening up the carton box, inside consist of a simple envelope on top of the white foam packaging with another carton box on the left.
+Opening up the carton box, inside consists of a simple envelope on top of the white foam packaging with another carton box on the left.

 The Xiaomi Mi Robot Vacuum Cleaner looks clean n sleek in a pure white body.
-There are minimum buttons to interact with the Xiaomi Mi Robot Vacuum Cleaner unlike the LG Hom-Bot.
+There are minimum buttons to interact with the Xiaomi Mi Robot Vacuum Cleaner, unlike the LG Hom-Bot Robotic Vacuum Cleaner.
 This is because much of the functions on the Xiaomi Mi Robot Vacuum Cleaner is available via the accompanying mobile app.
-This protruding piece with the Xiaomi logo on top houses the Laser Distance Sensor (LDS) which scans 360 degrees, 1800 times per sec, much like those available on self driving cars.
+This protruding piece with the Xiaomi logo on top houses the Laser Distance Sensor (LDS) which scans 360 degrees, 1800 times per sec, much like those available on self-driving cars.

 The Laser Distance Sensor (LDS) peering out at us.
 The 2 metal bars below are the charging contacts.
 For full specifications of Xiaomi Mi Robot Vacuum Cleaner, please refer to their China mainland site.

 The simple single 2 way button on the Xiaomi Mi Robot Vacuum Cleaner only shows the main power switch and a “Go to Home” button.